alexbosworth/balanceofsatoshis/README.md

 # Output a summarized version of peers forwarded towards
 bos forwards

-# Send a gift of some tokens to a directly connected peer
-bos gift "pubkey" "amount"

 # See help about a command
 bos help "command"